hashicorp/admin-partitions/aks/hcp-consul/readme.md

-# Deploy Consul for Team 1
+# Deploy Consul for each team

 17. Open a browser and go to the Consul UI using the Consul UI's Public IP address obtained earlier.
 The public IP address should also be in your environment variable CONSUL_HTTP_ADDR.
 ```